riak/riak.github.io/versioned_docs/version-2.1.3/setup/downgrade.md

 </Tabs>

-### Start the node & finalize process.
+### Start the node & finialize process

 4. Start Riak KV:

 ```bash
 riak start
 ```

-5. Verify that transfers have completed:
+5. Verify that transfers have completed

 ```bash
 riak-admin transfers
 ```

 ### Monitor the reindex of the data

 After your downgrade, you may want to monitor the build and exchange progress of the AAE trees using the `riak-admin aae-status` and `riak-admin search aae-status` commands.